DeterminateSystems/nix-installer/README.md

 * supporting a expanded test suite including 'curing' cases
 * supporting SELinux and OSTree based distributions without asking users to make compromises
 * operating as a single, static binary with external dependencies such as `openssl`, only calling existing system tools (like `useradd`) where necessary
+* supports remote building out of the box

 It has been wonderful to collaborate with other participants in the Nix Installer Working Group and members of the broader community.
 The working group maintains a [foundation owned fork of the installer](https://github.com/nixos/experimental-nix-installer/).